-• Waived or reduced fees (e.g. Development Cost Charges); • Limit tax exemptions (e.g. Revitalization Tax Exemption); Rebates and financing mechanisms (e.g. PACE / property-assessed
+- Waived or reduced fees (e.g. Development Cost Charges); - Limit tax exemptions (e.g. Revitalization Tax Exemption); - Rebates and financing mechanisms (e.g. PACE / property-assessed clean energy program); and - Density bonuses.

 Density Bonuses

 A Density Bonus refers to an increase in the allowable number of dwelling units or floor area on a parcel of land in exchange for an amenity provided by the developer for the community.